ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The SDK determines the match score, and this is compared with the threshold match score.
 If match score >= threshold then it is a match.
 1. If at least one iris match is found, the system displays an alert, sets retry count to zero, and requires recapture of both irises.
 1. If a match is not found, allows the operator to proceed to the face capture step
-1. The Registration Officer captures the face photo and opts to proceed further in the registration process
+1. The registration officer captures the face photo and opts to proceed further in the registration process
 1. On force capture/successful capture of face performs a local duplicate check of face of the individual against faces of all users on-boarded to the client.
 1. In case of forced capture uses only the best capture for local duplicate check
 1. The system performs a local duplicate check of the individual’s face with the faces of all the users on-boarded to the client.